Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Robustness Intervals

 We remark that substituting~\eqref{eq:weinstein_fidelity} into the Gramian eigenvalue bounds from Theorem~\ref{thm:gramian_eigenvalue} yields the mixed state extension of the Weinstein bounds~\cite{Weinstein1934,macdonald1934} in the non-degenerate case.
 If, in addition, a lower bound $\delta$ on the spectral gap is known such that $\lambda_1 - \lambda_0 \geq \delta$, then we have the bound derived in Ref.~\cite{mcclean2016theory},

 which is a nontrivial lower bound whenever the variance is small enough such that $\Delta H_\rho \leq \delta$.
 With a similar technique, one obtains a further tightening of the bound:

 for variances with $\Delta H_\rho \leq \delta / 2$.
 We note that this bound has also been reported in Refs.~\cite{weinhold1970criteria,davis1970rotation} and we provide an alternative proof in the Appendix.
-In practice, the bound $\delta$ on the spectral gap can be estimated via classical methods~\cite{helgaker2014molecular}.
+In practice, the bound $\delta$ on the spectral gap can also be estimated via classical methods, as for example truncated classical configuration interaction or density-matrix renormalization group techniques.
+In principle, also non-variational methods like truncated coupled-cluster (and the associated equation-of-motion or linear-response variants for the excited state energies) could be applied.
+In either case, the idea is to use these classical methods to compute the ground state and the first excited state energies to get an estimate of the spectral gap which can then be used for the fidelity estimation.
+The classical method which is the best to choose will generally depend on the system of interest and the available computational time.
+We refer the reader to~\cite{helgaker2014molecular} for a detailed treatment over some of those methods.

 The above bounds hold for Hamiltonians $H$ whose lowest eigenvalue is non-degenerate.
 In~\appref{sec:appendix-fidelity} we consider the degenerate case and show that when the approximate state $\rho$ is pure, then there always exists a state $\ket{\psi}$ which is an element of the eigenspace associated with the lowest (possibly degenerate) eigenvalue, and for which the above fidelity lower bounds hold.
 However, if $\rho$ is a mixed state, this cannot in general be said, as is shown in the appendix with a counterexample.
 In summary, when the approximate state $\rho$ is allowed to be mixed, then the fidelity bounds are applicable only when the underlying Hamiltonian has a non-degenerate ground state.
-If, on the other hand, $\rho$ is pure, then the bounds hold also in the degenerate case.
+If, on the other hand, $\rho$ is pure, then the bounds also hold in the degenerate case.
+Finally, we remark that these fidelity bounds all require varying degrees of knowledge about the ground state and Hamiltonian in question.
+They thus can only partially address the topic of fidelity estimation in scenarios where such knowledge is not available.